It’s not over: Russia’s divisive Instagram memes are still racking up likes

 Russian memes are still alive and spreading

 While the known IRA Instagram accounts have been purged, along with their associates on other platforms, many copies of their original posts remain.

-For instance, as Fast Company previously reported last year, a number of incendiary Instagram posts from IRA accounts were reposted by a number of popular American conservative political accounts, where they racked up tens of thousands of likes and where they continue to spread.
+As Fast Company previously reported last year, dozens of incendiary Instagram posts from IRA accounts can still be found on “authentic” conservative political accounts, where they have racked up tens of thousands of likes.

-One of many memes originally spread by the IRA account @secured_borders and still available elsewhere on Instagram rails against sanctuary cities and “illegal aliens” with talk of justice for the politicians who support the idea.
+For instance, one of many memes originally spread by the IRA account @secured_borders and still available elsewhere on Instagram rails against sanctuary cities and “illegal aliens,” with talk of suing the politicians who support the idea.

-The surviving posts illustrate the lasting impact of the IRA information war, and suggest that Facebook’s estimates of users who have seen Russian memes remain low, according to the New Knowledge researchers.
-While Facebook said more than 20 million people likely saw messages spread by the IRA on Instagram, it is “possible that the 20 million is not accounting for impact from regrams, which may be difficult to track because Instagram does not have a native sharing feature,” the researchers wrote.
+The surviving posts suggest that Facebook’s estimates of users who have seen Russian memes remain low.
+While Facebook said more than 20 million people likely saw messages spread by the IRA on Instagram, it is “possible that the 20 million is not accounting for impact from regrams, which may be difficult to track because Instagram does not have a native sharing feature,” the New Knowledge researchers wrote.

+Renée DiResta, an expert in misinformation and one of the authors of the New Knowledge report, said the many lingering reposts, both on Instagram and other platforms, were a sign of how much the Russian content resonated with users.

+“There are tons of these ‘zombie’ IRA posts around, and I see them pop up regularly on “citizen media” and other small journalism properties serving the targeted groups,” she said.
+“Some of these memes were created by others and rebranded as IRA, so the message was not a Russian creation, they simply amplified it.
+It’s hard to know if the people sharing them know the provenance.”

 Facebook acknowledges that its takedowns of IRA actors in 2017 did not extend to removing posts from authentic, real people.
 When the company removes accounts or Pages for coordinated inauthentic behavior, it acts based on the behavior of the accounts, not the content, a spokesperson said.
 Since much of the IRA’s memes had been assembled or recycled from other sources, it can also be challenging for platforms to distinguish between a piece of propaganda and an “authentic” piece of content.